 Exclusive to the PC version of Devil May Cry 4 is the Legendary Dark Knight mode.

 Legendary Dark Knight is a version of single player where every single enemy encounter has had its spawn count and type adjusted.
-For example in one area on the ps3 and 360 versions you fight around 20 monsters where as in this mode on pc the same area has roughly 500 enemies.
-Only people with high end pc hardware can actually play the game like this as it is very demanding on both your cpu, gpu and memory, hence why it was not made available for consoles as they would not be able to run this.
+For example in one area on the ps3 and 360 versions players fight around 20 monsters where as in this mode on pc the same area has roughly 500 enemies.

-Also available for PC was a handy benchmark tool that loaded up a bunch of pre-recorded real time scenes that tested your pcs hardware, at the end you would be given a rating and advise on what to do based on the results.
+Also available for PC was a handy benchmark tool that loaded up a bunch of pre-recorded real time scenes that tested players' pcs hardware.

 On February 3, 2011, Devil May Cry 4: Refrain was released on iOS to average reviews.
 It is in essence, a very condensed version of the console game, with limited levels and a heavily automated combat system.